GabbedT/ApogeoRV/Docs/RV32 APOGEO.md

 ## LOAD OPERATION

-In a load operation first check the cache (port 1).
+In a load operation first check addresses in write buffer and store unit, then access the cache (port 1).
 Send index and chip select with a read signal to cache system, read data, tag, valid and dirty.
 Perform a tag check and if equals and this with valid signal.
 That is an hit, if tags are different or block is invalid, that is a miss (save dirty bit).

 If hit, just deliver the data to load unit.